Brazilian Butt Lift (BBL) for a Bigger Bottom or Butt

 - Allergies and current medications

 It is important for you to provide complete information.
 If you are planning to lose a significant amount of weight, be sure to tell your plastic surgeon.
-She may recommend that you stabilize your weight prior to undergoing surgery.
+They may recommend that you stabilize your weight prior to undergoing surgery.

 Your Treatment Plan